Role

 5 Weeks, Summer 2024

 I mapped out the website's sitemap to identify the content of each page and determine if any information was redundant, inconsistent, or needed further segmentation.
-The blue headers represent the main pages, while the white sub-boxes indicate the content within each page.

 Some pages required more extensive redesigns, allowing me to experiment with new ways of presenting information and adding sections to enhance content discovery.
 Below are early design iterations that, while not used, played a crucial role in guiding us to the final design.